-- (i) Government Obligations; - (ii) Obligations of any of the following federal agencies which obligations represent the full faith and credit of the United States of America, including:
+- (i) Government Obligations;

+- (ii) Obligations of any of the following federal agencies which obligations represent the full faith and credit of the United States of America, including:

-- Export-Import Bank - Farm Credit System Financial Assistance Corporation - Farmers Home Administration - General Services Administration - U.S. Maritime Administration - Small Business Administration - Government National Mortgage Association (GNMA) - U.S. Department of Housing & Urban Development (PHA's) - Federal Housing Administration; - (iii) Senior debt obligations issued by Fannie Mae or the Federal Home Loan Mortgage Corporation and senior debt obligations of other government agencies which at the time of purchase have any two of the following ratings: "AAA" by Standard & Poor's Ratings Services ("S&P"), "Aaa" by Moody's Investors Service, Inc. ("Moody's") and "AAA" by Fitch Ratings ("Fitch"); - (iv) U.S. dollar denominated deposit accounts, federal funds and banker's acceptances with domestic commercial banks which at the time of purchase have any two of the following ratings on their short term certificates of deposit at the time of purchase: "A-1" or "A-1+" by S&P, "P-1" by Moody's and "F1" or "F1+" by Fitch and maturing no more than 360 days after the date of purchase.
-(Ratings on holding companies are not considered as the rating of the bank); - (v) Commercial paper which at the time of purchase has any two of the following ratings: "A-1" or above by S&P, "P-1" by Moody's and "F1" or "F1+" by Fitch and which matures not more than 180 days after the date of purchase; - (vi) Investments in a money market fund which at the time of purchase is rated "AAAm" or "AAAm-G" or better by S&P, including those of the Trustee; - (vii) Repurchase agreements of government securities having the meaning set out in the Government Securities Act of 1986 subject to the provisions of said Act and the Regulations issued thereunder.
-The government securities that are the subject of such repurchase agreements, unless registered or inscribed in the name of the Board, shall be purchased through banks or trust companies authorized to do business in the State of Illinois; - (viii) Pre-refunded Municipal Obligations; and - (ix) any Forward Supply Contract. - "Outstanding" means, as of any date, all Bonds theretofore or thereupon being authenticated and delivered under the Indenture except: - (i) Any Bonds canceled by the Trustee at or prior to such date; - (ii) Bonds (or portions of Bonds) for the payment or redemption of which moneys and/or Defeasance Obligations, equal to the principal amount or Redemption
+- Export-Import Bank

+- Farm Credit System Financial Assistance Corporation

+- Farmers Home Administration

+- General Services Administration

+- U.S. Maritime Administration

+- Small Business Administration

+- Government National Mortgage Association (GNMA)

+- U.S. Department of Housing & Urban Development (PHA's) - Federal Housing Administration; - (iii) Senior debt obligations issued by Fannie Mae or the Federal Home Loan Mortgage Corporation and senior debt obligations of other government agencies, which at the time of purchase have any two of the following ratings: "AAA" by Standard & Poor's Ratings Services ("S&P"), "Aaa" by Moody's Investors Service Inc. ("Moody's") and "AAA" by Fitch Ratings ("Fitch"); - (iv) U.S. dollar denominated deposit accounts, demand deposits, including interest bearing money market accounts, trust deposits, time deposits, federal funds and banker's acceptances with domestic commercial banks (including the Trustee and its affiliates) which at the time of purchase have any two of the following ratings on their short-term certificates of deposit: "A-1" or "A-1+" by S&P, "P-1" by Moody's and "F1" or "F1+" by Fitch, and maturing no more than 360 days after the date of purchase.
+(Ratings on holding companies are not considered as the rating of the bank); - (v) Commercial paper which at the time of purchase has any two of the following ratings: "A-1" or above by S&P, "P-1" by Moody's and "F1" by Fitch, and which matures not more than 180 days after the date of purchase; - (vi) Investments in a money market fund which at the time of purchase is rated "AAAm" or "AAAm-G" or better by S&P, including those for which the Trustee or an affiliate performs services for a fee, whether as a custodian, transfer agent, investment advisor or otherwise; - (vii) Repurchase agreements of government securities having the meaning set out in the Government Securities Act of 1986 subject to the provisions of said Act and the Regulations issued thereunder.
+The government securities that are the subject of such repurchase agreements, unless registered or inscribed in the name of the Board, shall be purchased through banks or trust companies authorized to do business in the State of Illinois; - (viii) Pre-refunded Municipal Obligations; and - (ix) any Forward Supply Contract.